mindspore-ai/docs/install/mindspore_ascend_install_docker_en.md

 - Community edition has no restrictions, choose `6.0.1.alpha001` in [CANN community edition](https://www.hiascend.com/software/cann/community-history), then choose relevant driver and firmware packages in [firmware and driver](https://www.hiascend.com/hardware/firmware-drivers?tag=community).
 Please refer to the abovementioned commercial edition installation guide to choose which packages are to be installed and how to install them.

 The default installation path of the installation package is `/usr/local/Ascend`.
-Ensure that the current user has the right to access the installation path `/usr/local/Ascend` of Ascend AI processor software package, If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.
+Ensure that the current user has the right to access the installation path `/usr/local/Ascend` of Ascend AI processor software package.
+If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.

 ## Obtaining MindSpore Image